Marcel Nguyễn Tân Văn: Spirituality

-Marcel Van’s spirituality was heavily influenced by Therese of Lisieux’s “Little Way,” as well as by Alphonsus Liguori, the founder of the Redemptorist order.
-Of a joyful and playful nature, he is a model of intense faith lived in simplicity, humility and trust in God.
+Marcel Van's spirituality was heavily influenced by Therese of Lisieux's "Little Way," as well as by Alphonsus Liguori, the founder of the Redemptorist order.
+He was a model of intense faith lived in simplicity, humility and trust in God, with a joyful and playful nature.
 Due to the intense trials he went through, he was also deeply united to Jesus’ sacrifice on the cross throughout his life.

 A religious order located in Argancy, France, "Les Missionaires de l’Amour de Jésus" (The Missionaries of Jesus’ Love), has been founded based on the spiritualities of Marcel Van and Saint Therese of Lisieux.

 The Conversations

 In the foreword to the Conversations, Cardinal Christoph Schönborn has written on their spiritual and doctrinal value.
-While he reminds the reader that it is the church’s prerogative to authenticate such happenings, he states that: “The message that little Van transmits to us is of a theological and spiritual accuracy which far surpasses his own intellectual knowledge.”
-Summarizing the general message of the Conversations, Schönborn says that what is “at the heart of little Van’s experience and message: his unbounded confidence in Him who is Love.”
+While he reminds the reader that it is the church's prerogative to authenticate such happenings, he states that: "The message that little Van transmits to us is of a theological and spiritual accuracy which far surpasses his own intellectual knowledge."
+Summarizing the general message of the Conversations, Schönborn says that what is "at the heart of little Van’s experience and message: his unbounded confidence in Him who is Love."